rehierl/node-tree-outliner/1-basics/2-4-characteristic-subset.md

 any ancestor of s.
 That is because s, as a set within a hierarchy, is still a strict subset to its ancestors.

-And because s, as a parent set in a hierarchy, has one or more non-empty child sets, css(s) is guaranteed to have fewer elements than s itself.
-Consequently, and in order for (css(s) in P) to be true, css(s) would have to be a descendant set of s.
-That however is not possible because css(s) would then be empty.
-Obviously, css(s) can not be empty and non-empty at the same time, which is why (css(s) not in P) is true.
+And because s, as a parent set in a hierarchy, has one or more child sets, css(s) is guaranteed to have fewer elements than s itself.
+Consequently, and in order for (css(s) in P) to be true, css(s) would also have to exist as a separate descendant set of s.
+That however is not possible because css(s) would then have to be empty.
+Obviously, css(s) can not be empty and non-empty at the same time, which is why (css(s) in P) is false in this particular case.

 (Summary) Set (CSS(H) & P) is guaranteed to be non-empty for any hierarchy, and set (CSS(H) - P) is guaranteed to be non-empty if (#PS > 0).
-Consequently, the signatures of both operations can not be restricted to P.
+Consequently, the signature of `css-of-set()` can not be restricted to P.

 Note that ...

 * (s in LS) <=> (css(s) in P)
 * (s in PS) <=> (css(s) not in P)
-* a set in (P - P(V)) is not necessarily a CSS
-* a set in (P(V) - P) is not necessarily a CSS

 **CLARIFICATION**
 Any CSS is disjoint to any other CSS.